 There are thousands of viruses circulating each day with various payloads and means of propagation.
 The messages may be from an unknown sender or from someone you know.
-The damage caused by a virus can vary, affecting your personal machine as well as overloading email servers and networks.
-In order to protect your machine from infection, it is important to understand the characteristics of virus emails and hoaxes, and the importance of updating the anti- virus software installed on your machine on a regular basis.
+The damage caused by a virus can vary, affecting your personal computer as well as overloading email servers and networks.
+In order to protect your devices from infection, it is important to understand the characteristics of virus emails and hoaxes, and the importance of updating the anti- virus software installed on your devices on a regular basis.

 Occasionally, messages are sent warning users of a virus threat and encouraging individuals to notify all of their contacts.
 Often, these messages are not viruses at all, but are hoaxes.
 Virus hoaxes are more than mere annoyances, as they may lead some users to routinely ignore all virus warning messages, leaving them vulnerable to a genuine, destructive virus.

 Virus hoaxes have the following characteristics:

 - The message is forwarded to you by a friend or colleague.

 - The message usually does not contain an attachment

 - The message urges you to forward the email to everyone you know.

 - The email describes in detail the alleged virus and what it is capable of doing to your system.
 It does not include a link to a known anti- virus website such as Norton or McAfee.
 A legitimate virus warning will include a link to these trusted sites for more information regarding the virus.

 - The message sometimes encourages you to delete or rename system files in order to protect your system from infection.
 Doing so often prevents windows from functioning properly.